In Simple Terms:

 Therefore, to give you a better idea of my standard “life-message,” here are the points I most commonly convey from a Biblical and practical perspective:

 - If the Bible Says It, I Believe It.
 100%.
 I arrived at this conclusion after questioning the Bible and scrutinizing it — comparing Jesus to various world religions.
 What I found is that the Christian Bible is completely accurate and trustworthy.
 I may not understand everything, and I may still have questions, but none of these things are deal-breakers.
-The Word of God is perfectly infallible and has been proven over and over throughout the centuries — whether I understand everything or not.
+The Word of God is perfectly infallible and has been proven over and over throughout the centuries, whether I understand everything or not.
 Every word contained therein is relevant for today in some form.

 - The Baptism in the Holy Spirit is for Everyone.
-Throughout the book of Acts, we learn about believers having a secondary experience to that of salvation (when the Holy Spirit comes to live within the believer for personal transformation).
+Throughout the book of Acts, we learn about believers having a secondary experience to that of salvation (“salvation” being when the Holy Spirit comes to live within the believer for personal transformation).
 Beginning at the Day of Pentecost in Acts 2, the Holy Spirit began clothing the Church with power.
 This same Holy Spirit still saturates people today in order to empower us for the ministry to which we’ve been called.
 I like to say that the Baptism in the Holy Spirit is not what gets you into heaven (salvation did that), but it sure does make you more effective at bringing others with you!

 - God is Good.
 (Period.)
 Everything God does is good, and every truly “good” thing we experience comes from Him.
 Goodness is His very nature and cannot be separated from His identity.
 This means that His will is also good.
+(See Romans 12:2.)
 But along with this premise comes the realization that God’s will is not always done.
 For example, 2 Peter 3:9 is clear that God does not want anyone to perish in hell; and yet people go to hell.
-Another example is death; if death were the Father’s will, then Jesus would have been betraying the Father to raise the dead.
-Jesus would not have taught His disciples to pray “Thy will, be done…” if God’s will were always done.
+Another example is death; if death were always the Father’s will, then Jesus would have been betraying the Father to raise the dead.
+Jesus would not have taught His disciples to pray “Thy will, be done…” if God’s will would already be done.
 As Christians — ambassadors and representatives of Christ — God has given us the responsibility to carry out the Father’s will in the earth through love and the empowerment of the Holy Spirit.
 We evangelize the lost, minister healing and deliverance, give to the poor, care for widows and orphans, and so forth.
 We become expressions of His goodness.

 - Healing and Miracles Confirm the Gospel.
 Jesus said in John 10:37-38, “Do not believe me unless I do what my Father does.
 But if I do it, even though you do not believe me, believe the miracles, that you may know and understand that the Father is in me, and I in the Father.”
 Jesus pointed to miracles as validation for His ministry.
+(See also John 14:8-11.)
 Admittedly, He also talked later about false prophets who would perform lying signs and wonders.
 How do we come to terms with this?
 Simple: If a person performs miracles, it is not automatic proof that they are preaching the true word of God.
 However, if a person’s life exhibits no miracle-working power at all, then we have reason to question their message.
 Do they have the Holy Spirit or don’t they?
 Jesus said in Mark 16:17, “These signs will accompany those who believe…” In other words, if these signs do not accompany you, then you have reason to reevaluate and challenge what you believe.
 Jesus is not a powerless person; He is the all-powerful King of Kings and Lord of Lords.
 While I would never imply that my theology is perfect or that I have God all figured out, I do expect miracles and healings to take place whenever I minister.
 If they don’t, then there’s a problem of some sort that I have to take to the Lord and sort out.

 - When Jesus Said “Greater Works,” He Meant It!
 In John 14:12, Jesus told His disciples that they would do the same miracles He had been doing — including greater ones.
 As an example, Acts 5:15 tells us about Peter’s shadow healing the sick, and Acts 19:12 tells us about handkerchiefs and aprons that touched Paul’s body being capable of healing the sick and casting out demons.
 Jesus didn’t do those things, but Peter and Paul did.
 I don’t teach that these two specific things must happen; I simply want Christians to expect more in Christ than they have ever yet experienced.
 When walking within the constraints of obedience to God and love for others, the sky is the limit.
 Anything is possible.
 We have biblical reason to see God do things that aren’t even mentioned in the Bible.
 As Psalm 115:3 says, God does whatever He pleases!